 Everything looks the same out here.
 Someone else’ll find it and think you’re lost.
 They’ll send a medivac chopper out for you and you’ll have to pay them thousands and thousands of dollars.

 I needed to pour calm over everything, like Belden Lane had written in Backpacking with the Saints, the book I was reading on this excursion into the desert.
 So, as I dropped down to that final terrace of rock over the river, I made myself enjoy my view of the sharp turn miles upriver at Mille Crag Bend, where half-formed scarlet statues hundreds of feet high stood in the million-year process of liberating themselves from sheer rock walls.
-Would they become cathedral saints, or stupas?
+Would they become cathedral saints standing in the alcoves, or stupas?
 Everything always in the process of becoming.
 Nothing ever finished, for as soon as it stands as one sculpture, the rain and ice and wind begin chiseling it into something else.
 Stone always in dissolution, always in consolidation.
 We never reach an end.
 We’re always midwifed into something else.

 But your backpack . . .